 While the first video in this 90 Day Goals Journal series is about getting your annual goals on paper, keep in mind that “annual” does not have to mean January 1st.
 Even though it’s nice to follow the calendar year, you can use this to help in setting yearly, quarterly, monthly, weekly, and daily goals no matter the time of year.

-Now, is always the best time to start.
+Now, is always a good time to start.

 No matter when you’re reading this, getting started now is the best time.
 The good thing about goal planning and setting is that you start where you are with what you have.
-Even if it’s just a blank piece of paper, and halfway through a week that’s halfway through a month, just start today.
+Even if it’s just a blank piece of paper, and halfway through a week that’s halfway through a month.

 Don’t wait to start goals planning.
 Start right here, right now, even if it’s just notes on a piece of paper.

 Our goals planning approach is an amalgamation of our own and best practices of other virtual mentors, including Warren Buffett.
 So if you’re struggling identifying and setting your goals, we cover that in the first video below.

-Once you start the process of setting goals, then working on and tweaking them daily, you will make more progress more quickly.
+Once you start the process of setting goals, then work on and tweak them daily, you will make more progress more quickly.
 You’ll also start to gain clarity around your goals.